slathrop/git-scripts-win/README.md

 **Cmder** knows that **Git** is setup to track changes in this folder, and that you are currently working on the "master" branch.

 Congratulations, you have cloned your first **Git** repo!

+## Installation of Windows Batch Scripts

+Now that you have cloned this repo, add your local repo folder (`C:\src\git-scripts-win` if you followed the example above) [to your `PATH` environment variable](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/).

+After editing your `PATH` environment variable, you'll need to exit **Cmder** and re-run it to allow the `PATH` change to be seen by **Cmder**.
+So do that now before continuing with the next step.

 #### Practice Switching Between Branches